galaxyxone/ipfsStatViewer/readme.md

 <img src="{https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB}" />

-IPFS Statistical Data Viewer is a Chrome Extension that visualizes your IPFS Node with D3.js using the file_type and file_size as the sources of data
+IPFS Statistical Data Viewer is a Chrome Extension that visualizes your IPFS Node with D3.js using the file_type and file_size as the sources of data to create a treemap

 - Stats(filename, filesize) are requested from users IPFS node via http api request- https://docs.ipfs.io/reference/http/api/
 - use this sample HTML code to generate HTML visualization using D3 and render it in chrome extension https://github.com/noryev/treemap_html

 ### Its not the most effecient program but were working to make it better!

+# Install Extension

 Download the build file and load it as unpacked in Chrome with your IPFS Daemon running

 You need to make sure you have cross origin requests allowed.
 You can use the following ipfs cli-commands to enable cross origin access.

-ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'
-ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["GET", "POST"]'

 ```sh
 ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'